Drain trap low water pressure

 Plumbing

-The answer to 'drain trap low water pressure' is that a low water level in the drain trap is a common cause.
-The drain trap is the curved pipe under a sink or tub that holds a small amount of water to prevent sewer gases from entering the home.
-If the water level in the trap is too low, it can cause low water pressure when draining the fixture.
+The answer to 'drain trap low water pressure' is that a clogged or dried-out drain trap is a common cause of low water pressure in a drain.
+The drain trap is the curved section of pipe under a sink or fixture that holds a small amount of water to prevent sewer gases from entering the home.
+If this trap becomes clogged with debris or dries out, it can restrict water flow and lead to low pressure.

 Step-by-Step Guide